cainlouis/Sushi_Lazy_Loading_Animation/exercises/01_js_review/01_js_review_DOM.md

     declare them a winner or a loser!
     *   Every time the page is loaded, the _checked_ state of the radio buttons should be reset.

+When you're done, push your branch to `origin`, but _do NOT_ merge it into `main`.
+We recommend that you keep `main` clean so that it matches what the teachers publish.
+Over the course of the semester, you will accumulate many new branches for your ungraded exercises